zl18281/SQL-Query-Cheker/readme.txt

 Software Usage：

-1. Login using MariaDB usernmae and password (like 'student').
+1. Login using MariaDB username and password (like 'student').
 Refresh the page, your username should be seen.
 2. Press 'Init database', the databases which your MariaDB account has access should be available as a drop down list.
 3. Choose one database from the list.
 At this time, when cursor is after 'FROM' keyword, all the tables will show up when you hover 'Code Hint'.
 Then Press 'Init table'.
 All tables in this db will show as a drop down list.
 4. Select one table from the list.
 At this time, when cursor is after '.' or 'SELECT', all the columns will show up when you hover 'Code Hint'.